dboissier/mongo4idea/README.md

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-explorerWithDB.png?raw=true)

 The tree displays for each server all databases with its collections.

+* To view the content of your server, just double-click on it.
-Just double-click on a collection and the results will be displayed as same as a file tab.
+* To view the content of a collection, double-click on it and the results will be displayed as same as a file tab.
 If you double-click on another collection, a new tab will appears side of the previous.

-If you clear a collection by right clicking on it and select **Drop collection**
+If you want clear a collection or database by right clicking on it and select **Drop collection/database**.
+Be cautious with this operation, it should not be used in a production environment.

-### **[NEW]** Mongo collection tab view
+### Mongo collection tab view

 The panel shows all documents of the collections (max 300 records by default).